 A 4-H State Award is the highest honor bestowed on a Michigan 4-H member.
 4-H State Award winners become part of an elite group of 4-H youth who have demonstrated the highest level of excellence in learning, leadership, and service.

 The Michigan 4-H State Awards Program provides 4-H members a learning experience where they can develop career skills by using their 4-H experiences to compile a portfolio similar to a professional application while receiving recognition for their 4-H involvement.
-The application process will help youth build their skills in communication, literacy, record keeping, and marketable skills.
+The application process will help youth build their skills in communication, literacy, record keeping, and marketability.
 The application will require youth to reflect on their past 4-H experiences and provide thoughtful responses.
 4-H State Awards recognize youth for their engagement and learning in the 4-H program, focusing on the skills they have gained.
 Once completed, a 4-H State Awards portfolio may be a useful tool that can be referenced when completing future job, college, or scholarship applications.

-A select number of 4-H State Award applicants are invited to attend the prestigious 4-H State Award Recognition Event held during 4-H Exploration Days as 4-H State Award delegates.
-4-H State Award delegates are selected through an application process that showcases their knowledge, skills and experiences in their chosen 4-H project area.
+A select number of 4-H State Award applicants are invited to attend the prestigious 4-H State Award Recognition Event held during 4-H Exploration Days as 4-H State Award finalists.
+4-H State Award finalists are selected through an application process that showcases their knowledge, skills and experiences in their chosen 4-H project area.
 Participation in the 4-H State Awards Program helps all applicants develop skills to prepare for their future such as communication, time management, goal setting, and record keeping.

 Recognition for 4-H State Award winners include a plaque and cash award.
 The program recognizes 4-H members in 19 project areas in both junior (13-15 years old) and senior (16-19 years old) age divisions, as well as a group award area (13-19 years old).